On singular Hilbert schemes of points: Local structures and tautological sheaves: Local equations of Hilbert schemes

-The equations in $\mathcal{H}'_{\lambda_{131}}$ are complicated; they may have degree up to 5, and are long.
-We select a subset from them. \begin{definition} For a polynomial $f$, we denote by $\mathrm{minDegree}(f)$ the lowest degree of the nonzero monomials in $f$. \end{definition}
+The equations in $\mathcal{H}'_{\lambda_{131}}$ are complicated; they may have degrees up to $5$ and are long.
+We select a subset of them.

+\begin{definition} For a polynomial $f$, we denote by $\mathrm{minDegree}(f)$ the lowest degree of the nonzero monomials in $f$. \end{definition}

-The equations of minDegree 2 of $\mathcal{H}'_{\lambda}$ are
+The equations of minDegree $2$ of $\mathcal{H}'_{\lambda}$ are

-There are also minDegree $\geq 3$ equations.
+There are also minDegree at least $3$ equations.
 A typical one is

-We do not present all the equations in $\mathcal{H}'_{\lambda}$\footnote{the reader can find them at https://github.com/huxw06/Hilbert-scheme-of-points}.
-In fact it turns out that, for $\lambda_{131}$, we can avoid the use of equations with minDegree $\geq 3$, as we will see in the end of this subsubsection.
+We do not present all the equations in $\mathcal{H}'_{\lambda}$.\footnote{The reader can find them using https://github.com/huxw06/Hilbert-scheme-of-points.} In fact, it turns out that, for $\lambda_{131}$, we can avoid the use of equations with minDegree at least $3$, as we will see at the end of this subsubsection.
 Now we start to make changes of variables, in several steps.